LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-4-(Iteration).md

 ### Announcements

-1. Reminder of the due date for the first large assignment.
+1. Reminder of the due date for the first graded assignment.
 1. After this class, the students will have all the skills necessary to complete the assignment.

 ### Class 4 Topics That Require More Attention